 |Install casing first, leaving space||Use a spare tile as a guide to keep the bottom of the door casing high enough so that tile can later be slipped in underneath.
 Be generous about your spacing, because you will also have thinset mortar under the tile.||Do this when you need to install the casing now and the tile later.
 You're cutting the casing short to allow room for the tile.|

-|Install casing first, then cut a space||If the door casing has already been installed before the tile, cut the casing while it's in place (see below), using a spare tile as a spacing guide.
+|Install casing first, then cut a space||If the door casing has already been installed before the tile, cut the casing while it's in place, using a spare tile as a spacing guide.
 This is the least desirable option but is acceptable if done cleanly.||Essentially, this is the same as the above option, except that the casing is being cut in place, rather than installed with a space for the tile.|

-How to Cut Casing in Place
+Cut in Place